epatrizio/experiments/README.md

 By changing the window size, the window zoom, and the colors generation, the results evolve and are beautiful.
 Have fun!

+## Design patterns

+### OCaml functor

+[`functor`](https://ocaml.org/docs/functors) (Module parameterized with other modules) is a major OCaml language feature not easy to understand.
+The concept is similar to interfaces in object-oriented programming.